 Updated in 2023

-You should think about your marketing resume in the same way you would think about a campaign: you would not jump in without establishing your target audience and understanding what they want.
-It will take extra time, but it is certainly worth it to tailor your resume to the specifics listed on the job description.
-What kind of positions are you applying for – growth marketing, inbound, content creation?
-Highlight those elements in your statements, skills section, and in the keywords throughout your resume.
+You should think about your marketing resume in the same way you would think about a marketing campaign: you would not jump in without establishing your target audience and understanding what they want.
+It will take extra time, but it is certainly worth it to tailor your marketing resume to the specifics on the job description.
+What kind of marketing positions are you applying for – growth marketing, paid search marketing, inbound, content marketing?
+Highlight those elements in your statements, skills section, and in the keywords throughout your marketing resume.

-As an experienced marketing manager and mentor at Pathrise, I have looked over thousands of resumes.
-Here are my tips and secrets to make sure your marketing resume stands out.
+Our advisors have looked over thousands of marketing resumes, as both interviewers and advisors, and here are resume writing secrets to make sure your marketing resume stands out.

 The two major mistakes on marketing resumes and how to avoid them: